chainguard-dev/edu/content/chainguard/migration-guides/tutorial/index.md

 * We use apk tooling, so `apt get` commands will become `apk add`
 * Chainguard Images are based on `glibc` and our packages cannot be mixed with Alpine packages
-* The entrypoint on Chainguard Images is likely to be different to other common images (due to the lack of a shell) which can be confusing e.g. shell commands getting run by the Python interpreter
+* The entrypoint on Chainguard Images is likely to be different to other common images (due to the lack of a shell) which can be confusing -- for example shell commands may get unexpectedly run by the Python interpreter

 ---

 The application in question is [identidock](https://github.com/using-docker/identidock).
-This application was written for the book _[Using Docker](https://learning.oreilly.com/library/view/using-docker/9781491915752/)_ about ten years ago, which shows that we can still migrate software of this age to a new container while realizing the benefits of a no-to-low CVE count.
+This application was written for the book [Using Docker](https://learning.oreilly.com/library/view/using-docker/9781491915752/) about ten years ago, which shows that we can still migrate software of this age to a new container while realizing the benefits of a no-to-low CVE count.
 The application itself will create [identicons](https://en.wikipedia.org/wiki/Identicon) for a user name, similar to what [GitHub